 Is Amsterdam a safe city?

 Yes.
-The city was ranked the safest city in Europe, and fourth safest in the world in the 2019 Safe Cities Index(opens in new window), which ranks 60 cities around the world.
+The city consistently ranks among the world's safest cities (sixth place in 2021) in the Safe Cities Index, a global survey conducted annually by The Economist.
 Studies also show that students view Amsterdam as a safe place to live.
-Some 94% of students polled in the pan-European 'International Student Barometer' said they were satisfied with safety in the city.
+Some 96% of students polled in the pan-European 'International Student Barometer 2018' said they were satisfied with safety in the city.

 Although Amsterdam is the biggest city in the Netherlands, it’s cosy and compact.
 Your child will enjoy the quality of life here, which includes a vibrant bicycle culture.
 It’s wise however to take precautions against ‘petty crime’ in any city.
 Students should always lock their bicycles properly and keep an eye on their belongings, particularly in the city centre.